chidubemokeke/Unicrypt-Subgraph-Docs/queries.md

 ## Users

-The User entity tracks all protocol interactions by a wallet - created presales, presales that user participated in and all locks.
+The User entity tracks all protocol interactions by a wallet.
+This query fetches data for users presale participations.

 ```graphql
 {